oferei/sublime-unity-completions/README.md

 ## Generation

-The _sublime-completions_ files were generated automatically using [this generator](https://github.com/oferei/sublime-unity-completions-generator).
+The _Unity Completions_ package files were generated automatically using [this generator](https://github.com/oferei/sublime-unity-completions-generator).
 The data is based on the [Unity Scripting Reference](http://docs.unity3d.com/Documentation/ScriptReference/).